cksystemsteaching/selfie/book.md

 ### Negative Numbers

+Why are negative numbers and binary subtraction so important to know about?
+There is a pedagogical and a technical reason.
+Seeing how negative numbers are encoded in bits is surprisingly simple as well as educational since it can be done in such a way that binary addition, subtraction, and even multiplication works without any modifications.
+Only division requires attention because it works differently depending on whether the involved bits are supposed to encode positive or negative numbers.

+What may be surprising about subtraction is that a hypothetical computer that can only subtract numbers, compare the result with zero, and depending on the outcome can choose to perform different subtractions and comparisons subsequently and so on, can do anything any other computer in the world can do.
+Such a machine is called a *one instruction set computer* (OISC).
+It may be slower than other machines but it can still mimic everything any other machine can do, in particular addition, multiplication, division, and whatever else computers can do.

 ```
 85 - 7 = 85 + (100 - 7) - 100 = 85 + (100 - 1 - 7 + 1) - 100 = 85 + (99 - 7 + 1) - 100
 ```